gbsn-research/frontend-test/README.md

 - Scroll Load Pagination: 4 Posts with load when the Scroll reaches the Bottom load the next 4 and so on.
 - Share Button should redirect to the Social URL of the User.

+### Contact Info

+Feel free to contact us at anytime, we are usually avaiable from 8:00 to 18:00 GMT+1 monday to friday.

+Skype & Email: david.cruz@gbsnresearch.com or info@gbsnresearch.com

 ### Delivery

 The Project must have instructions on how to execute, along with a small Functional Specification File describing how the code works.